Incorrect sample classification in "Electron localization induced by intrinsic anion disorder in a transition metal oxynitride": The logarithmic derivative of

+Note: that scaling law implies the existence of a finite minimum metallic conductivity, in contradiction to Ref.\ \onlinecite{Abrahams.etal.1979}.
+The scaling behaviour, however, breaks down in consequence of annealing, that is in consequence of the formation of nanocrystallites, see Subsection 3.3 of Ref.\ \onlinecite{Moebius.etal.1985}.
+Nevertheless, the appearance of $\sigma(T,x)$ varies only gradually in this process, not abruptly.

 When we have the possibility of such a scaling in mind, what do we have to look out for when studying other solids?
 For the reconsideration at hand particularly important: within the validity range of this scaling law, the slope of $w(T)$ is always negative.
-In various cases, the latter feature has motivated the study of $w(T)$ as cross-check of the interpretation of $\sigma(T)$ in terms of metallic conduction, see Ref.\ \onlinecite{Moebius.2019} and references therein.
+In various cases, this finding has motivated the study of $w(T)$ as cross-check of the interpretation of $\sigma(T)$ in terms of metallic conduction, see Refs.\ \onlinecite{Moebius.1989,Hirsch.etal.1989}, as well as the review Ref.\ \onlinecite{Moebius.2019} and references therein.

-For the reconsideration at hand similarly important: the validity range of the mentioned scaling law encompasses not only a conductivity region in which fast, exponential $T$ dependences are observed, but, furthermore, also a conductivity region where $\sigma(T)$ varies slowly, in some non-exponential manner with $T$. -- Concerning exponential $T$ dependences, such scaling relations were observed to hold in several other homogeneous systems too \cite{Moebius.1985}. --
+For the reconsideration at hand similarly important: the validity range of the scaling law mentioned above encompasses not only a conductivity region in which fast, exponential $T$ dependences are observed, but, furthermore, also a conductivity region where $\sigma(T)$ varies only slowly, in some non-exponential manner with $T$.

-The scaling referred to in the previous three paragraphs has a fundamental consequence: {\sl the closer the composition of the sample to that at the MIT, the higher is the lowest experimentally accessible temperature}.
-This only at first glance absurd statement relates to the point that it is not the ratio of $T$ to the absolute unit Kelvin that is crucial here, but that it is the ratio of $T$ to the characteristic hopping temperature, $T_0(x)$: for $T \gg T_0(x)$, $\sigma(T/T_0(x))$ varies in some non-exponential manner, even if e.g.\ $T = 1\ {\rm K}$.
-Therefore, since the parameter $T_0(x)$ apparently converges to 0 as the MIT is approached from the insulator side, the following interpretation difficulty arises in any experiment: there is some finite $x$ range prior to the MIT in which only non-exponential $T$ dependences of $\sigma$ can be observed; see the schematic diagram Fig.\ 2 of Ref.\ \onlinecite{Moebius.Adkins.1999}.
-Without very thorough data analysis -- as the evaluation of $w(T)$ --, such $\sigma(T)$ data may easily be misinterpreted to indicate metallic conduction.
+This arises from the nature of the $x$ dependence of the characteristic temperature $T_0(x)$, which is defined by $\sigma(T,x) \propto \exp(-(T_0(x)/T)^{1/2})$ in the low-temperature limit.
+Apparently, $T_0(x) \rightarrow 0$ as $x$ tends to its critical value, at which the nature of conduction changes from activated to metallic, compare Fig.\ 3 of Ref.\ \onlinecite{Moebius.etal.1985}.
+This behaviour of $T_0(x)$ has a fundamental consequence: {\sl the closer the composition of the sample to that at the MIT, the higher is the lowest experimentally accessible temperature}.
+Our only at first glance absurd statement relates to the point that it is not the ratio of $T$ to the absolute unit Kelvin that is crucial here, but that it is the ratio of $T$ to the characteristic hopping temperature, $T_0(x)$: for $T \gg T_0(x)$, $\sigma(T/T_0(x))$ varies in some non-exponential manner, even if, for example, $T = 1\ {\rm K}$.